jptrelo/elemprende/wp-content/plugins/addons-for-elementor/readme.txt

 <li><a href="https://www.livemeshthemes.com/elementor-addons/clients-module/" title="Clients List Element">Clients List</a> extension to showcase the clients that you have handled.</li>
 <li><a href="https://www.livemeshthemes.com/elementor-addons/pricing-table/" title="Pricing Table Extension">Pricing Plans</a> to help get more sales.</li></ul>

-The <strong><a href="https://www.livemeshthemes.com/elementor-addons/" title="Addons for Elementor Pro" target="_blank">PRO version</a></strong> of the plugin comes with additional addons and advanced features added to elements above -
+The <strong><a href="https://www.livemeshthemes.com/elementor-addons/" title="Livemesh Addons for Elementor Premium" target="_blank">Premium version</a></strong> of the plugin comes with additional addons and advanced features added to elements above -

 <ul>
 <li><a href="https://www.livemeshthemes.com/elementor-addons/posts-block/" title="Posts Block Addon">Posts Block</a> to help present your blog posts, events, news items or portfolio in a dozen creative ways.
 Comes with AJAX filtering, pagination and load more features to help visitors navigate your entire collection of blog posts or custom post types and their categories without reloading the page.</li>